Q1) Why do I need to do this?

 If you still have concerns over data privacy, please consider using the Microsoft Authenticator mobile app (iOS and Android).
 The app does not request any personal information, it simply holds an electronic token unique to your University account.

-Q5) Is there another way to be secure without using my personal mobile or email?
+Q5) Is there another way to be secure without using my personal mobile?

-As a member of staff you must select at least one additional security method to your university password, however, if you cannot, or do not wish to use your personal mobile or email address, there are some other options available.
+You must select at least one additional security method to your university password, however, if you cannot, or do not wish to use your personal mobile, there are some other options available.

-Contrary to previous communications we have adjusted our guidance, personal email address is not an acceptable form of security method and you will not be able to use this for MFA.
+Please note: Personal email addresses are not an acceptable form of security method and you will not be able to use this for MFA.
 Any registered personal email addresses are used for password resets only.

 Q6) What is the difference between Microsoft Authenticator app (notification) and Microsoft Authenticator app (code)?